General Functionality of the Rockmore- and Rosen- Tube-Theremin Instruments according to Leon Theremin’s Design

 Even R. Moog used the detected full-wave-rectified like wave-form to create rectangular pulses for further sound processing in his Model 351 tube based instrument (R. Moog: ‘Music from Electrons’, Audiocraft, Audiocom Inc. Great Barrington Mass.
 USA, No.8 June 1956).

 It is not known if the pulse width changed while varying the pitch to create a pleasing sound over the whole range in these instruments of Korolyov and Moog.
 It can be supposed that this was not the case because both do not mention the importance of the pulse-pause ratio, determining the sound spectrum and thus the timbre of the Theremin instrument.
-It seemed that the main impact to the sound was achieved by filtering the wave-forms, which had been created via complex circuits from the detected source audio signal.
+It seems that the main impact to the sound was achieved by filtering the wave-forms, which had been created via complex circuits from the detected source audio signal.

 In the EW Standard Theremin of R. Moog, the limiting of the detected full-wave-rectified like wave-form to create rectangular pulses is possible, if the waveform and brightness knobs are set accordingly.
 Nevertheless, a pleasing sound can not be achieved, because the pulse-width is not sufficient and can not be adjusted.
 How to modify the EW-Theremin for the pleasing Rockmore-like sound is described by the author at EW Standard Theremin Modifications: EW Standard Theremin ‘Rockmore-Sound’ Modification.

 Speaking of the timbre spectrum, now a few words about the sound of the RCA Theremin.
-The RCA Theremin was manufactured in 1928/29, applying the components used at the Radiola 60 radio-set, which was manufactured in parallel to reduce cost.
+The RCA Theremin was manufactured in 1928/29, applying the components used at the Radiola 60 radio receiver.
+The RCA Theremin was manufactured in parallel to reduce cost.
 According to the RCA advertisement the Radiola 60 featured ‘wonderful musical range and tone fidelity’.
 The RCA Radiola 106 dynamic speaker, according to the RCA advertisement a ‘incomparable reproducing instrument of amazing range and tone’, had been advised to be used with the RCA theremin.
 It must be noted that the speaker included the audio power transformer, not the radio-set or Theremin instrument.
 Within the Radiola 60 as well as in the RCA Theremin, audio interstage transformers had been used to connect the audio amplification stages to boost the amplification factor.
 At that time, only low amplification triode tubes have been common, so the interstage transformers have been excessively applied to achieve higher amplification with fewer tubes; this had of course a drawback: limited frequency response.
 The response peaked typically around 1kHz (this was expanded to 4kHz and later to 9kHz).
 The frequency response of the early interstage transformers was extremely limited, because of the large distributed capacities of the windings, which had large inductance to match the tube characteristics and provide high voltage conversion ratio.

 So what does this mean to the RCA Theremin sound?
 From the available early recordings of the RCA Theremin, strong formants can be noted in the timbre of the instrument.
-This is the effect of the interstage- and speaker output transformers, ringing at certain frequencies which are multiplies of about 1kHz, excited by the somehow rectangular audio-wave at the output of the limiter amplifier tube.
+This is the effect of the interstage- and speaker output transformers, ringing at certain frequencies which are multiplies of about 1kHz, excited by the mainly rectangular audio-wave at the output of the limiter amplifier tube.
 In addition, the imperfections of the RCA 106 speaker have a non neglect-able influence to the sound quality of the instrument, too.
 If e.g. the interstage transformers of the RCA Theremin would be exchanged by modern (broadband) types, the timbre will change dramatically because the formant filtering effects of the transformers will be omitted.
 So, if an original transformer has to be replaced and the sound does not show the formant effects any more, it may help to add at least certain capacitance to the high-impedance secondary winding to achieve ringing around 1kHz.

 As can be seen, the circuit arrangement is dependent on the component values / working points and especially on the lumped components.